Varun Badola

-Varun Badola (born 7 January 1974) is an Indian actor, known largely for his roles in television.
+Varun Badola (born 7 January 1974) is an Indian actor, known largely for his roles in Hindi television.

 Early life

 Varun Badola was born on 7 January 1974.
 His father is a known artist, Vishwa Mohan Badola.
 He has two elder sisters – Alka, who is married and has appeared in the TV serial Kumkum and Qubool Hai, and Kalindi, who is a radio jockey.
 His family hails from Garhwal, Uttarakhand.

 Badola spent the early part of his childhood in Allahabad after which he lived in New Delhi.
 He did his schooling from Sardar Patel Vidyalaya in New Delhi.
 After completing college, he started working to fulfill his ambition to become an actor.

-Acting career
+Career

 Badola started his creative career as a costume coordinator followed by eight years experience of writing and directing.
 He assisted Tigmanshu Dhulia in Haasil and Charas, apart from acting in the two films.
 He had decided to take a break from directing to do some acting when he was offered the television serial Astitva..
 Ek Prem Kahani.